Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

   datalist type, selects whether items are scalar values or, for datalists, a `dynamic-array` of values

-Once a `fixed-array`, `fixed-dictionary` or `dynamic-array` / `dynamic-dictionary` property has been created, use its detail page to add the nested items: fixed positions for `fixed-array`, fixed keys for `fixed-dictionary`, or the single item type for `dynamic-array` / `dynamic-dictionary`.
+Once a `fixed-array`, `fixed-dictionary`, `dynamic-array` or `dynamic-dictionary` property has been created, use its detail page to add its nested structure: fixed positions for `fixed-array`, fixed keys for `fixed-dictionary`, the single item type for `dynamic-array`, or, for `dynamic-dictionary`, the set of sub-dictionary fields every entry holds, no matter what key an end-user later assigns to that entry.

 > Once a property is used on one or more templates, its `Property Type`,
 > `Item Type` and `List name` can no longer be changed.
 Remove it from